Massachusetts Institute of Technology, PhD in Aeronautics and Astronautics (Current)

 Education

 • NASA Kennedy Space Center, Visiting Technologist (Summer 2024) - Utilized chemical diagnostic suite to test and develop an NRP-DBD plasma reactor prototype and contribute to ongoing efforts in developing a plasma catalytic reactor for spacecraft atmospheric revitalization under a NASA Space Act Agreement.
-(In the fields of Plasma Physics, Space Technology)

 • MIT Masters Thesis (2022-2024), “Plasma-based CO2 Conversion for Mars ISRU” - Developed a 0D chemical kinetic model that predicts the performance of a plasma CO2 conversion reactor for Mars in-situ resource utilization, where particular emphasis is placed on informing future designs with flight readiness criteria in mind.
-(In the fields of Plasma Physics, Space Technology)

 • CU Boulder Research Experience for Undergraduates (2021) - Investigated electrostatic dust charging, caused by incident, low-density, non-thermal plasma, at variable pressures using plasma diagnostics, in order to simulate dust effects on airless planetary bodies and explore semiconductor manufacturing applications.
-(In the field of Plasma Physics)

 • Tulsa Undergraduate Research Challenge (2019) - Investigated the material properties of perovskite CsSnI3 for solar cell applications.
-This research resulted in a publication that is listed below.
-(In the field of condensed matter physics)

 Research & Projects